 Put your hand up if you haven't updated your design portfolio website for months.
 Maybe years?
 When you're working flat-out on final-year projects, freelance commissions or a consuming day job, sprucing up your portfolio can quickly drop down the to-do list.
 But it doesn't have to.

-For a few brief, bright moments in May and June, the industry spotlight fell on the next wave of new graduates.
 If you're a student, you can't afford to put your portfolio off; you need to be ready to leverage crucial opportunities.
 And if you're an established designer, it's just as important to maintain a fresh online presence.

 So where do you start?
 The best way to approach your portfolio is to treat it like a client commission and spend the first hour writing a brief.
 What's the purpose of your portfolio – do you want to be hired for a permanent position?
 Freelance?
 Do you want to sell products or build your reputation?
 Is evidence of a strong style important, or versatility?
 Think about your intended audience: what skills do you need to promote to achieve your goals?